Post job

 A payment processor is responsible for managing and informing the clients of their payment obligations for the services offered by a financial institution or other related organizations.
 Payment processors record transactions and ensure the timely completion of account statements.
 They discuss the terms and conditions of the service contract with the clients and respond to their inquiries and concerns.
 A payment processor must have excellent communication and organizational skills, especially in coming up with repayment plans and solutions for clients who are not able to pay services in time.

 These skill sets are where the common ground ends though.
-An accountable clerk responsibility is more likely to require skills like "purchase orders," "process payroll," "office equipment," and "payment vouchers."
-Whereas a payment processor requires skills like "patients," "phone calls," "credit card payments," and "patient payments."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of an accountable clerk are more likely to require skills like "purchase orders," "process payroll," "office equipment," and "payment vouchers."
+On the other hand, a job as a payment processor requires skills like "patients," "phone calls," "credit card payments," and "patient payments."
+As you can see, what employees do in each career varies considerably.

 Finance coordinators are skilled professionals who are employed by all types of industries to manage their financial records accurately.
 Under the supervision of financial managers, they correlate the company's accounts receivables and payables.
 They should be able to keep records together with documentation effectively to ensure precision and punctuality of deliverables.
 Their responsibilities include ensuring accurate billing of customers, managing billing issues and disputes, and making required adjustments to clients' accounts.
 Candidates for the job must be organized, detail-oriented, able to multi-task as well as cautiously handle sensitive information.

-But both careers also use different skills, according to real accountable clerk resumes.
-While accountable clerk responsibilities can utilize skills like "process payroll," "office equipment," "payment vouchers," and "general ledger accounts," some finance coordinators use skills like "patients," "payroll," "reconciliations," and "insurance benefits."
+Each career also uses different skills, according to real accountable clerk resumes.
+While accountable clerk responsibilities can utilize skills like "process payroll," "office equipment," "payment vouchers," and "general ledger accounts," finance coordinators use skills like "patients," "payroll," "reconciliations," and "insurance benefits."

 Bookkeepers are employees who are in charge of the company's general ledger.
 They are well-versed in basic accounting principles, and they apply these in their work.
 Bookkeepers manage the entry of items in the general ledger, assign items into their proper categories, and ensure that the entries are balanced.
 They also act as auditors by checking the accuracy and veracity of the receipts or vouchers in their possession before entering them into the system.
 Bookkeepers ensure that their files are up to date and free of errors.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from accountable clerks resumes, they are more likely to have skills like "process payroll," "office equipment," "payment vouchers," and "ledgers."
-But a bookkeeper might have skills like "payroll tax returns," "reconciliations," "credit card accounts," and "sales tax."
+The required skills of the two careers differ considerably.
+For example, accountable clerks are more likely to have skills like "process payroll," "office equipment," "payment vouchers," and "ledgers."
+But a bookkeeper is more likely to have skills like "payroll tax returns," "reconciliations," "credit card accounts," and "sales tax."

 An accounting technician is responsible for evaluating financial information procedures to support accounting and taxation tasks, verifying the accuracy of account statements for the reference of accountants.
 Accounting technicians manage the payroll processes, generate invoices, perform account reconciliations, analyze account receivables, prepare budget reports, and monitor the company's financial transactions.
 Accounting technicians should always adhere to taxation legislation, comply with accounting disciplines, and coordinate with the account management for any findings and concerns, requiring them to have excellent communication and analytical skills.